 Will be held June 3-5, 2019 in the Wasington area.
 The meeting will be focused around the product specific guidelines that have been released and future developments within Cat 1 testing.

-The 4th meeting are beeing planned.
+The 4th meeting is open for registration.
 Please reserve 4-5 June 2019